+- c.
 You must ensure that Navy Medicine's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders within their operational, clinical, scientific, and other specialties.
 Likewise, officers selected must have demonstrated exceptional managerial skill and professional competence in executive and staff roles in the Fleet, Marine Corps, or shore establishment.
 In determining those officers best qualified for promotion, you should select those officers who have served in a broad spectrum of assignments requiring expertise in diverse functional areas.
-You shall give consideration to an officer's academic, clinical and/or scientific proficiency as a health professional to at least as great an extent as you give to that officer's administrative and management skills.
+You shall give consideration to an officer's clinical, academic, and/or scientific proficiency as a health professional to at least as great an extent as you give to that officer's leadership, administrative, and management skills.
 Strong consideration should be given to board certification when a board certification exists for the specialty, provided they have had sufficient time to meet the requirements.
 It should be noted that, although there is no set career path for upward mobility, those you select will be placed almost assuredly in positions that require broad military and medical perspectives beyond the Department of the Navy.
 When officers serve in operational and/or joint environments where they are often among a small or "1-of-1" peer group, or where reporting seniors may be unfamiliar with the medical department career paths and/or the Navy fitness reports system, special attention must be taken in reviewing those officers' records.
 Excellence in operational support settings should receive special consideration as Navy Medicine shifts greater focus to readiness and operational support.
 For operationally-focused specialties, consideration should be made for those officers who have demonstrated consistent superior performance and operational commitment.
-Special consideration should be given to those officers who have demonstrated the ability to move seamlessly across domains.
+Special consideration should be given to those officers who have demonstrated the ability to move seamlessly across domains. - d.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - c.
 The Navy values completion of graduate education and development within an officer's subspecialty.
-For officers currently in or who have successfully completed a Duty Under Instruction (DUINS) program (to include residencies and fellowships), the board shall give consideration to at least as great an extent as the board gives consideration to an officer's administrative and management skills, as these officers were competitively selected by Navy Medicine for these valued programs.
+For officers currently in or who have successfully completed a Duty Under Instruction (DUINS) program (to include residencies and fellowships), the boards shall give consideration to at least as great an extent as the boards give consideration to an officer's administrative and management skills, as these officers were competitively selected by Navy Medicine for these valued programs.
 The Navy has invested significantly in superior officers selected for DUINS and other educational opportunities.
 Special attention should be given to those officers who, while in these educational programs, may not have had the opportunity for peer comparison on fitness reports.
-That should not be considered adverse or detrimental. - d.
+That should not be considered adverse or detrimental.

+e.
 Officers best and fully qualified for promotion to captain in Navy Medicine are those who have demonstrated sustained superior leadership.
 From this group will come our future flag officers and top tier leaders of Navy Medicine.
-Officers with superior performance who have concentrated their careers and demonstrated mastery and leadership in a particular operational, clinical, research, scientific, academic, or administrative type setting should be favorably considered.
-Best and fully qualified officers for the rank of captain will be those with proven leadership experience who have demonstrated experience and expertise across the spectrum of military medicine, especially inclusive of operational experience and operational platforms.
+Officers with superior performance who have concentrated their careers and demonstrated mastery and leadership in a particular operational, clinical, research, scientific, academic, or administrative setting should be favorably considered. fully qualified officers for the rank of captain will be those with proven leadership experience who have demonstrated experience and expertise across the spectrum of military medicine, especially inclusive of operational experience and operational platforms.
 With Navy Medicine's renewed focus on operational support and readiness, our future leaders must have shown leadership excellence in those activities.
 Additionally, those officers would have experience and expertise with the intersection of the strategic and tactical issues in provision of military healthcare through experience in headquarters or other associated DoD agencies.